NExST-RnDLabs/NadiaRS/README.md

-# Nadia-R.S# Nadia-R.S Rule/Inference Engine
+# Nadia-R.S Rule/Inference Engine
 Open source project Nadia Rule/Policy Engine with React.js and Spring.
-This project is based on original project [Nadia.](https://github.com/DeanLee77/Nadia)
+This project is based on original project [Nadia Rule/Inference Engine.](https://github.com/DeanLee77/Nadia)

 ## 1. Introduction
 This project is building a Rules(Policies)/Inference Engine with ease of use and maintain rules/policies.
 It aims to be: